 Similarly, its strength lies in its versatility - pair a sleek, dark-hued roll neck with an evening jacket for cocktails as a contemporary alternative to starchy shirting, or don a short sleeved version with a flowing, patterned skirt for a minimalist contrast.
 A roll neck looks as chic in classic black, a soft pastel, or a vibrant red or royal blue - either way it conveys paired-back, considered style.
 Whichever interpretation suits you best, the peerlessly crafted roll necks at N. Peal - a mainstay since 1936 - are an informed go-to.

-Discover the N.Peal collection of men's and women's roll neck cashmere jumpers.
+Discover the N.Peal collection of men's cashmere turtleneck sweaters and women's roll neck cashmere sweaters.
 Stephen Doig is the men's style editor and assistant luxury editor at The Telegraph.